 3. Choose Who Manages Your Estate

 In your will, you can appoint a trusted executor to manage your estate.
-Without a will, someone must apply to the court to become an “administrator,” and their selection may not align with your wishes.
-By naming a reliable executor in your will, you simplify estate management and reduce the burden on your loved ones.
+Without a will, someone must apply to the court to become an “administrator,” and the outcome may not reflect your wishes.
+By naming an executor, you simplify estate administration and reduce stress for your family.

 4. Protect Your Assets and Minimise Taxes